 International Master Coordinator:

-A Bachelor's degree in architecture.
-A digital portfolio of their own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
-English 6/English Course B.
+A Bachelor s degree in architecture.
+A digital portfolio of the applicant s own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
+English 6.

 The selection is based on the submitted portfolio and at a statement of purpose.

 English language requirements